 Happy Eurovision Day!
-Tonight the grand final of the Eurovision Song Contest 2021 will be held in Rotterdam, the Netherlands.
+Tonight it’s time for the grand final of the Eurovision Song Contest 2022, held in Turin, Italy.

 The format is simple: Each of the escgo! team members (Martin, Felix and Shi) has 100 points to distribute across the entries depending on how likely they consider them to be tonight’s winner.